dsgandurra/cyberfeedbites/README.md

 ## OPML File Structure

-Currently, CyberFeedBites expects **each OPML file to include only one top-level `<outline>` element** (i.e., one section or feed group, e.g., `<outline text="Cybersecurity News" title="Cybersecurity News Feeds">`).
-This is important because:

-- The program generates a single HTML report file per OPML input, using the top-level outline's `text` attribute as the filename prefix.
-- If multiple top-level outlines are present in one OPML file, only the first outline will be processed; others will be ignored.
-- To organise feeds into multiple categories or sections, create separate OPML files—one per category—and run CyberFeedBites separately for each.

-This design choice keeps the program simple and avoids complexity in handling multiple output files or combined reports, as well as allowing different look-back periods for different sections/feed groups (useful if some sections are more verbose).
+CyberFeedBites expects **each OPML file to include only one top-level `<outline>` element** (i.e., one section or feed group, e.g., `<outline text="Cybersecurity News" title="Cybersecurity News Feeds" category="Cybersecurity News">`).
+Based on this, the program generates report files (HTML, JSON, CSV) using the top-level outline's `category` attribute (or `text`, if missing) as the filename prefix.
+If multiple top-level outlines are present in one OPML file, only the first will be processed; others will be ignored.
+Hence, to organise feeds into multiple categories or sections, split them into separate OPML files—one per category—and run CyberFeedBites separately for each.
+This keeps the program simple and avoids handling multiple output files or combined reports, while allowing different look-back periods for different categories or sections.

 ## Customisation